undo76/CarND-LaneLines-P1/writeup_template.md

 img = hough_lines(img, rho, theta, threshold, min_line_len, max_line_gap)
 img = weighted_img(img, img_src, α=0.5)
 ```

-My pipeline consists of 5 steps.
-First, I convert the image to grayscale, then I apply a gaussian blur convolution with a kernel size of 5 pixels to reduce the noise.
-In order to detect the borders, I apply a Canny filter with `low_threshold=30` and `high_threshold=150`.
-These parameters are selected to detect lines in conditions of low contrast.
-Then I mask out all the points that lie off a trapezium-shaped region at the bottom half of the image, before applying the Hough transform in order to detect lines in the region of interest.
-Then, using a modified version of `draw_lines()`, I calculate the slopes of these lines to classify them as right or left lines.
-I also filter out lines that are close to horizontal.
-Then I calculate the averages of these two sets of lines, using the least-squares method, in order to draw two single lines that will be overimposed on the original image.

 Example of output image after applying the pipeline.